mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 So Zen practice is not “no merit.”
 “No merit” is *get it*: because you get it, that’s why Zen has to say “no merit.”
 “No merit” means you already get merit; that’s why next moment, Zen has to say “no merit,” which means, “let it go.”
 Anyway – “I’m sorry; let it go.”
 If you let it go, you can get it – something different; so-called seven pound shirt.
 You can get it.

-If you jump into the ocean, with [thinking,] carrying the weight of some doubts and fears – anyway, get [an idea] how to swim, how to jump, and jump in. *Jump in* means you should let go of your whole body and mind.
+If you jump into the ocean [with thinking], carrying the weight of some doubts and fears...
+Anyway, get [an idea] how to swim, how to jump, and jump in. *Jump in* means you should let go of your whole body and mind.
 To where?
 The ocean.
-And then does that mean to commit suicide?
+And does that then mean to commit suicide?
 No. You can get the seven pound shirt, because the ocean helps you while swimming, simultaneously, even though you don’t know how to.
 Intellectually you know, but if you jump [in], immediately it helps you.

-So your body and your swimming is really not three pounds, it’s really seven pounds – supported by the ocean and sky, the rhythm of the ocean, and the rhythm of your life.
+So your body and your swimming is really not three pounds, it’s really seven pounds.
+Supported by the ocean and sky... the rhythm of the ocean, and the rhythm of your life.

 That’s why here it says, “but he doesn’t even need the one.”